bsclifton/w126.net/_posts/2019-10-23-inspection.md

 - With A/C on, no air is coming out from center vents.
 The other vents seem to work and have good air flow.
 - Lots of the wood has fading and cracks.
 - Needs to have some leaks fixed; oil leak from rear main seal area and it seems the transmission and steering box are leaking too.
-- There is a power draw somewhere- the current suspect is the circuit that handles the dome light, clock, antennae etc also was handling the amp in the trunk.
+- There is a power draw somewhere- the circuit that handles the dome light, clock, antennae, etc is suspect as it's also handling the amp in the trunk.
 Car battery will go dead if it sits there without being turned on for about 2 or 3 days.
 - Chrome trim which attaches to the rear passenger window (basically the B pillar) has a dent in it and looks to have rust.
 - Trunk doesn't always open.
 - Passenger door locks/unlocks both doors + trunk.
-But drivers side and trunk doesn't.
+But driver's side and trunk do not.
 - Belt for A/C broke on the drive home.
 Others look very worn.
-- No owners manual, fuse chart, or other documentation.
+- No owner's manual, fuse chart, or other documentation.
 - Seat belt presenter for passenger side would move by itself, seemingly at random.
-- Rear roller blind (sun shade) doesn't work.
+- Rear roller blind (sunshade) doesn't work.
-- An aftermarket alarm was installed (on top of the built in alarm).
+- An aftermarket alarm was installed (on top of the built-in alarm).
 This went right into the trash!
 - and more

 ### Some of the happier notes